Khushi-Shukla/api-dev-bootcamp/README.md

 # api-dev-bootcamp
 Using Express and MongoDB
-Hosted on heroku for to see the working
+Hosted on heroku to see the working